refresh-dataflow

 3. Attempt 3: Waits 60 seconds, then retries

-Each subsequent retry doubles the wait time (30s × 2^(attempt-1)).
-Setting bucket_retry_attempts to 4 would add a fourth attempt after a 120-second wait.
+Each subsequent retry doubles the wait time (30s × 2^(attempt-1)) plus a small random jitter (±5–10 s) to reduce thundering-herd pressure when multiple buckets fail simultaneously.
+Setting bucket_retry_attempts to 4 would add a fourth attempt after approximately a 120-second wait.

 1. If all attempts fail: